jujufugh/furoyce.github.io/_posts/2022-07-08-oracle-database-ssl-tls-1.2-client-server.md

 **Note:** As you can see the session context here, we are connecting to the database server via TCPS through the SSL/TLS 1.2 tunnel.

 ## What if you want to setup the SSL/TLS 1.2 connection from your MacOS?
-Please check out the post: [Create Oracle Wallet and configure SQL Developer to non-default TNS_ADMIN on MacOS.md]({% post_url 2023-01-20-oracle-client-configuration-on-macos %})
+Please check out the post: [Create Oracle Wallet and configure SQL Developer to non-default TNS_ADMIN on MacOS]({% post_url 2023-01-20-oracle-client-configuration-on-macos %})

 ## References
 - Primary Note For SSL/TLS (Doc ID 2229775.1)
 - Configuring SSL for Client Authentication and Encryption With Self Signed Certificates On Both Ends Using orapki (Doc ID 401251.1)
 - Step by Step Guide To Configure SSL Authentication (Doc ID 736510.1)
 - Tnsping To A TCPS Endpoint Fails With Ora-12560 (Doc ID 2198446.1)
+- How To Configure SSL for Client Authentication And Encryption Using Microsoft Certificate Store (MCS) (Doc ID 2188562.1)
 - https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/configuring-secure-sockets-layer-authentication.html#GUID-6AD89576-526F-4D6B-A539-ADF4B840819F